Steven Berkoff: Other work

 In 1996, Berkoff appeared as the Master of Ceremonies in a BBC Radio 2 concert version of Kander and Ebb's Cabaret.
 He provided the voice-over for the N-Trance single "The Mind of the Machine", which rose to No. 15 in the UK Singles Chart in August 1997.
 He appeared in the opening sequence to Sky Sports' coverage of the 2007 Heineken Cup Final, modelled on a speech by Al Pacino in the film Any Given Sunday (1999).

 Berkoff voices the character General Lente, commander of the Helghan Third Army, in Killzone.
 He provides motion capture and voice performance for the PlayStation 3 game Heavenly Sword, as General Flying Fox.

-Berkoff's 2015 novel Sod the Bitches has been described as "a kind of Philip Roth-like romp through the sex life of a libidinous actor".
+Berkoff's 2015 novel Sod the Bitches was described by Guardian critic Stuart Jeffries as "a kind of Philip Roth-like romp through the sex life of a libidinous actor".
 His 2014 memoir Bad Guy!
 Journal of a Hollywood Turkey records his time working on a Hollywood blockbuster.

 Berkoff appeared in the British Heart Foundation's two-minute public service advertisement, Watch Your Own Heart Attack, broadcast on ITV in August 2008.
 He also presented two episodes of the BBC Two Horizon episodes: "To Infinity and Beyond..."
 (2010) and "The Power of the Placebo" (2014).

 He is a patron of Brighton's Nightingale Theatre, a fringe theatre venue.